-It's hard to go to The Cheesecake Factory and not get cheesecake.
-So, if you're counting carbs, you'll be happy to know that this chain restaurant offers a low-carb cheesecake so dieters can still enjoy what is otherwise the most off-limits of all decadent desserts.
+It's hard to go to the Cheesecake Factory and not get cheesecake.
+So, if you're counting carbs, you'll be happy to learn about the Cheesecake Factory low-carb cheesecake — so dieters can still enjoy what is otherwise the most off-limits of all decadent desserts.

-Calories in Low-Carb Cheesecake
+Cheesecake Factory Low-Carb Cheesecake

 However, even these options may cost you.
-If you're following a reduced-calorie diet for weight loss -- say, 1,200 to 1,800 calories a day -- one of these slices eats up 30 to 50 percent of your daily calorie allowance.
+If you're following a reduced-calorie diet for weight loss — say, 1,200 to 1,800 calories a day — one of these slices eats up 30 to 50 percent of your daily calorie allowance.
 A calorie counter app can help keep you on track so you don't go over your chosen limit.

-One slice of the plain or strawberry-covered low-carb cheesecake has 26 to 28 grams of saturated fat, 37 to 39 grams of total carbs and 310 milligrams of sodium.
+One slice of the plain or strawberry-covered low-carb cheesecake has 33 grams of saturated fat, 42 to 44 grams of total carbs and 450 milligrams of sodium.
 Almost half of the calories in the cheesecake come from saturated fat, and about a quarter of the calories come from carbs.

-For the record, the American Heart Association says you should limit your intake of saturated fat to less than 5 to 6 percent of calories, or not more than 12 grams on an 1800-calorie diet.
+For the record, the American Heart Association says you should limit your intake of saturated fat to less than 5 to 6 percent of calories, or not more than 12 grams on an 1,800-calorie diet.
 That one slice of low-carb cheesecake carries two day's-worth of saturated fat.

 About Those Net Carbs

 In its menu's nutrition information, the restaurant lists the total carb content and the "net effective carbs."
 Net carbs are the cheesecake carbs that affect blood sugar.
 On a low-carb diet, fiber and sugar alcohol content are subtracted from the total carbs in food to give you the net carb number.

-Tips for Enjoying Your Cheesecake
+Enjoy Your Cheesecake